SUBSCRIBE TO OUR FREE NEWSLETTER

 Meanwhile, on Tuesday, Sen. Jeff Merkley (D-Ore.) and Senate Minority Leader Chuck Schumer (D-N.Y.) unveiled the End Crypto Corruption Act, a proposal that would bar the president, vice president, members of Congress, and their immediate families from issuing digital assets, like stablecoins.
 Gillibrand has joined that bill as a co-sponsor.

-Critics of the GENIUS Act, like Sanders and Sen. Elizabeth Warren (D-Mass.) warn it would facilitate illicit activity and undermine consumer protection.
+Critics of the GENIUS Act, like Sanders and Sen. Elizabeth Warren (D-Mass.), warn it would facilitate illicit activity and undermine consumer protection.
 Sanders warned on Tuesday that the GENIUS Act "makes it easier for President Trump and his family to continue to engage in corrupt dealmaking enabled through their cryptocurrency, to the great benefit of themselves and their tech oligarch backers."

-Democratic lawmakers have voiced concerned about a recent Trump crypto revelation—that a stablecoin created by the Trump-affiliated World Liberty Financial crypto venture will be used to complete a $2 billion transaction by an Emirati-state owned investment firm.
+Democratic lawmakers have voiced concern about a recent Trump crypto revelation—that a stablecoin created by the Trump-affiliated World Liberty Financial crypto venture will be used to complete a $2 billion transaction by an Emirati-state owned investment firm.

 And while some reporting suggests that Trump's crypto maneuvers are actually harming the chances that the GENIUS Act will pass, Public Citizen co-president Lisa Gilbert said Wednesday that "all available signs point to Donald Trump trading deregulation of the crypto industry in exchange for personal and political enrichment."